10 Ways To Let Go Of Someone You Love

 Attempts at control trigger the obsession to keep trying.
 It's a vicious cycle.
 You cannot control what's outside of you no matter how hard you try.
 If someone wants to leave, it's futile to make them stay.
-It's a painful life lesson that once learned gets easier.
-That's why support is vital.
+Though it’s a painful life lesson, once learned it gets easier.
+That's why making sure you have enough support is vital.
 In isolation, you tend to go back again and again hoping to change the end result.

 Now is not the time to start new projects or make major changes.
 It's a time to be nurturing to yourself.
 Make time for the grief by saying no to extra activities which promotes healing.

 Giving yourself 10 minutes a day to cry can ironically improve functioning.
 You're not going to fight the pain anymore, you're going to honor it.
 Studies show that a good cry releases stress.